 Keep your contact centre up to date with these industry best practices.

 Contact centres are the corporate touchstone for customers, and how customers are treated at this critical juncture will affect their entire customer experience.
 Getting it right is undeniably important, but with so many options, how does a company do that in this day and age of technological revolutions?
-The 2017 Contact Centre Global Survey revealed that 85% of executives expected the industry to become more complex over the next two years.
+The 2019 Contact Centre Global Survey revealed that 76% of executives were planning to invest more in artificial intelligence (AI) into their contact centres in the coming years.

 Nashua Communications experts Clint Hyland and Elmarie Turner shared what in their experience contact centres must do to stay relevant:

 If the technology can make your contact centre more efficient or improve operations then you should seriously consider it.
 Being a tech-savvy company will also gain you ‘cool points’ in the market.
 A caveat is that you must be careful what technology you adopt, and shouldn’t take up something new for the sake of it.

 Before its adopted, Hyland believes that technology should meet the following criteria:

 - The reason to apply or add technology must always be to improve.